JRRS1982/vending_machine/README.md

 ### User Stories / Acceptance Criteria

+COMPLETE:
 As a vending machine owner,
 I want to be able to restock my vending machine with goods for sale, so that I can sell my stock to willing buyers.

-'''
-Given..
-I have a product, which has at least a price, When..
+> Given..
+I have a product, which has at least a price,
+>
+> When..
 I add it to the vending machine,
+>
-Then..
+> Then..
 It is stored it the stock attribute of the machine.
-'''

 COMPLETE:
 As a vending machine owner,
-I want to be able to restock my vending machine with change, so that willing buyers are not short/over changed.
+I want to be able to restock my vending machine with change, so that the machine has coins available for distribution to buyer.

-'''
+> Given..
+I have a range of different value coins,
+>
+> When..
+I add those coins to my machine,
+>
+> Then.. those coins are saved in the change variable of the machine.

 COMPLETE:
-Given..
-I have a range of different value coins, When..
-I add those coins to my machine,
-Then.. those coins are saved in the change variable of the machine.
-'''

 As a vending machine owner,
-I want the vending machine to keep track of the stock it contains, so that buyers cant buy items that are not in stock.
+I want the vending machine to keep track of the stock it contains, so that I know what I need to restock it with.

-'''
-Given..
-I my vending machine contains a number of products, When..
-I use the print products method (or similar), Then..
+> Given..
+I my vending machine contains a number of products,
+>
+> When..
+I use the print products method (or similar),
+>
+> Then..
 A list of the products that the machine contains is printed.

-'''
+COMPLETE:
 As a vending machine owner,
-I want the vending machine to keep track of the change it contains, so that i can tally up my accounts at the end of the month.
+I want the vending machine to keep track of the change it contains, so that I know what coins I need to restock it with.

-'''
-COMPLETE:
+> Given.. my vending machine contains an number of coins,
+>
-Given.. my vending machine contains an number of coins, When..
-I use the print coins method (or similar), Then..
+> When..
+I use the print coins method (or similar),
+>
+> Then..
 I am provided a list of all the coins in the machine at the moment.
-'''

 As a vending machine owner,
-I want the vending machine to ask the buyer for money money if they are short, so that i dont provide goods to the buyer at below my set price.
+I want the vending machine to allow the user to enter enough change, to buy a product from the machine.

-'''
-Given.. a buyer has entered the selection for a product, When.. the current deposit (or similar) attribute of the machine doesnt contain sufficent value for the item,
+> Given.. the vending machine has a product and the user has entered enough change to the machine
+>
+> When they select buy product (or similar) and select a product that is in stock.
+>
-Then.. a message is returned to the buyer to enter the difference between the current deposit value and the cost of the product they have selected.
+> Then the selected product is removed from the stock in the machine and the change the machine holds increases by the cost of the product and no more.
-'''

 As a vending machine owner,
+I want the vending machine to ask the buyer for more money if they are short, so that i dont provide goods to the buyer at below my set price.

+> Given.. a buyer has entered the selection for a product,
+>
+> When.. the current deposit (or similar) attribute of the machine doesnt contain sufficent value for the item,
+>
+> Then.. a message is returned to the buyer to enter the difference between the current deposit value and the cost of the product they have selected.

+As a vending machine owner,
 I want the vending machine to return the correct amount of change to the buyer, if they have entered too much cash for the selected item.

-'''
-Given.. a buyer enters x cash,
+> Given.. a buyer enters x cash,
+>
-When.. a buyer selcts an object which costs y,
+> When.. a buyer selcts an object which costs y,
+>
-Then.. x - y = z and z is returned to the buyer in the form of coins.
+> Then.. x - y = z and z is returned to the buyer in the form of coins.

-Given.. z (from above) is due to the buyer,
+> Given.. z (from above) is due to the buyer,
+>
-When.. the coins are not availble either in part or whole, Then.. a lower denomination coins is issued to buyer.
+> When.. the coins are not availble either in part or whole,
+>
+> Then.. a lower denomination coins is issued to buyer.

-Given.. z is due to the buyer,
+> Given.. z (from above) is due to the buyer,
+>
+> When.. there is not enough change in the machine (in any combination),
+>
-When.. there is not enough change in the machine (in any combination), Then.. what is available is issued and a message is given the the buyer to contact me for the residual (the machine owner).
+> Then.. what is available is issued and a message is given the the buyer to contact me for the residual (the machine owner).
 '''